APGSGA/hueyx/README.md

 The metrics will be reachable on `http://localhost:9100`.

+If you are using Kubernetes use the [sidecar pattern](https://www.abhishek-tiwari.com/a-sidecar-for-your-service-mesh/) to implement the web server into the consumer pod.

 ##### Heartbeat tasks
 Heartbeat tasks are tasks with the parameter `heartbeat_timeout`.
 It defines the timeout in seconds.